mrtran22dev/TD-Ameritrade-Bot/README.md

 Replace the following key/value pairs with your API key + access token values:</br>

-"apiKey": "enter your tdameritrade api key",</br>
+<b><i>"apiKey": "enter your tdameritrade api key",</b></i></br>
-"accessToken": "enter your tdameritrade access token"
+<b><i>"accessToken": "enter your tdameritrade access token"</b></i>

-If no API key or access token is provided, then the response will be unable to retrieve data from TD Ameritrade and return a 500 status code.
+If no API key or access token is provided, then the request will be unable to retrieve data from TD Ameritrade and return a 500 status code.
 In this case, the program will use the default dummy/test data (TSLA-10day-5min.json) already included for mock test.</br></br>
 Run the program by running the main.py file and user will be prompted to enter a stock ticker symbol, then the following menu will appear for trade strategy selection (below).
 Upon user selection, then the calculated EMA/RSI indicator values will appear + simulated trade transaction, followed by the net gain/loss.</br>

 <pre>
 +-----------------------------------------------+